chriseidhof/literate-swift-old/README.md

                  ]
     ```

-And then the following expression (if you're reading this on GitHub: please view the source)
+And then the following fenced code block:

     ```print-swift
     sort(Array(cities.keys))
     ```

-The above code-block will be replaced by:
+The above block will be replaced by:

     ```
     sort(Array(cities.keys))